Setting Detection Rules

 • Delete

 You can edit any existing detection rule to customize it to your needs, including system-created detection rules and rules you created.
-You can also duplicate an existing detection rule, for example, to create a new detection rule that is similar to an existing one.
-Duplicating a detection rule duplicates its logic, but not the configuration settings (like filter scopes, channels, severity, etc.).
-When you duplicate an existing detection rule, you will configure it and give it a unique name.
+You can also duplicate an existing detection rule to create a new detection rule that is similar to an existing one.
+Duplicating a detection rule duplicates its logic, but not the configuration settings (like filter scopes, channels, severity, and so on).
+When you duplicate an existing detection rule, you configure it and give it a unique name.

 Both editing and duplicating are done in the detection rule side panel.